to e-mail Jim use: email@example.com with "KLC Website" in subject line

-I teach so you will have a chance.
-Our educational system has broken down, students aren't being taught the skills needed to succeed because they're being taught a failed system that doesn't work.
+I teach to give you a chance.
+Our educational system has broken down, students aren't being taught the skills needed to succeed because the current education system doesn't work.
 Technology is about to explode exponentially and few will be able to keep up.
-On your first job after college you will get three months to prove they didn't make a mistake hiring you.
+On your first job after college you will be on three months probation to prove they didn't make a mistake hiring you.
 Fail in your first two jobs and you will most likely have to find a new career.

 Back To Top